cloudcr0w/invo-wise/infra/terraform/README.md

 To allow API or scheduled tasks to upload analytics reports to S3.

+### 5. Terraform Modules

+This folder contains all reusable Terraform modules used by InvoWise.

+Currently includes:

+- `state-backend/` – future S3 + DynamoDB backend for Terraform state

+New modules will be added as infrastructure grows in Phase 5.

 ### 📝 Notes

 This module is intentionally minimal — the application is still in local/dev mode.